oqwif/ChatView/README.md

     @State private var apiKey = ""

     private let systemPrompt = """
 Imagine that you are Isaac Asimov.
-Start by introducing yourself and asking the user if they would like to do a short "choose your own" space oddessey adventure.
+Start by introducing yourself and asking the user if they would like to do a short "choose your own" space adventure.
 """

     var body: some View {